 Modern Japanese: 1603 CE to Present

-The Edo period was the benchmark that started what many consider to be modern Japanese.
+The Edo period was the benchmark that started what many consider to be the modern Japanese we know today.

-if you're familiar with Japanese history, you may already be able to identify the Edo period as one of the most significant in the development of the country.
+If you're familiar with the history of Japanese culture, you may already be able to identify the Edo period as one of the most significant in the development of the country.
 It immediately followed the Sengoku (warring states) period, in which the entire country was embroiled in conflict among shoguns seeking to claim the title of leader.

 Once Tokugawa Ieyasu claimed victory, Japan experienced an unprecedented era of peace in the Edo period.
 This time, spent focusing on individual and communal development rather than conflict, encouraged the growth of education and knowledge.
-And with it, language.
+And with it, language and Japanese dialects.

-However, once the Tokugawa family moved the capital from Kyoto (in Kansai) to Edo (modern day Tokyo), the dialect of the Edo area became the norm across the country.
-You can still see this today, where the Tokyo dialect is used for mass media such as news broadcasts and textbooks.
+However, once the Tokugawa family moved the capital from Kyoto (in Kansai) to Edo (modern day Tokyo), the dialect spoken in the Edo area became the norm across the country.
+You can still see this today, in the Tokyo region where the Tokyo dialect and Tokyo accent is used for mass media such as news broadcasts and textbooks.

 Part of the stability achieved both politically and economically in Japan during the Edo period occurred due to its isolationist practices.
 It did not engage with the outside world.
 And in fact, the shogunate had a special word just for this approach: sakoku, or “closed country.”